DrBiznes/WynnWeaponViewer/README.md

 3. Download the latest version of Wynncraft Weapon Viewer from the versions page
 4. Place the downloaded .jar file in your Minecraft mods folder

+## Future Features

+- Special effects for shiny and mythic items
+- Wynntils item borders
+- Suggest features on the GitHub issues page!

 ## Configuration

 You can configure WWB through the Mod Menu interface or config file: